The Gaze of Orpheus

 In ancient Greek religion, The Gaze of Orpheus is derived from the antiquarian Greek myth of Orpheus and Eurydice.
-Following his descent into the Underworld Orpheus disobeys Hades’ and Persephone's condition for release of his wife Eurydice.
+In the story of Orpheus, the poet descends to the underworld to retrieve his wife, Eurydice from premature death, only on Hades’ and Persephone's condition that he does not look at her during the process.
+During his descent, however, Orpheus disobeys this condition and loses Eurydice again, and he himself is destroyed.